 City Rail Link, Auckland, New Zealand

-City Rail Link (CRL) is an extension of the existing underground line through the Auckland city centre, passing through Britomart, under Albert, Vincent and Pitt Streets.
+City Rail Link (CRL) is an extension of the existing underground line through the Auckland city centre in New Zealand (NZ), passing through Britomart, under Albert, Vincent and Pitt Streets.

 The purpose of the CRL is to improve the accessibility in Auckland to support the city's growth.
 The population of Auckland is expected to exceed 2.1 million by 2040.

 The extension line will reduce the travel time between New Lynn and Aotea from 51 minutes to 23 minutes, with travel times from Manukau Centre to Karangahape Road down from one hour to 42 minutes.

 The plan for CLR was first proposed in the 1920s, when it was estimated to span 1.75 miles and cost $600,000.
 In 2009, an investigation was made into determining a route for the CRL, where consultants were appointed to identify the preferred route and prepare a concept design.
 In November 2010, the consultants revealed the study report, recommending the government to consider the project.

 The review of the study was completed in May 2011 and the Ministry of Transport convened a working group consisting of the Treasury, the NZ Transport Agency (NZTA), KiwiRail, Auckland Council and Auckland Transport.

 In June 2011, Auckland Transport was granted NZD2m by the Auckland Council for planning and route protection of the tunnel.
 In March 2012, the Auckland Council decided to spend money from the 2012-2013 Budget, for the continuation of the line.
 Approximately $6.3m will be spent on utility and building assessments, geotechnical surveys, rail operations modelling and contaminated site reports.